SakibAhmedShuva/label-studio-text-annotation-data-splitter/README.md

 ## Features

-- Splits JSON data exported from Label Studio into training and validation sets.
+- Splits annotated data exported from Label Studio in  JSON format into training and validation sets.
-- Supports UTF-8 encoding to handle various languages and special characters.
-- Shuffles the data to ensure randomness before splitting.
+- Edit splitting ratio as you wish
 - Saves the training and validation data into `train.json` and `dev.json` files.

 ## Requirements